-day-number - positive integers specify the day of the month counting from the first of the month.
-The negative integers specify the day of the month counting from the last day of the month.
-For example, configuring day-of-month -5, 5 in a month that has 31 days will specify the schedule to occur on the 27th and 5th of that month.
+Parametersday-number - positive integers specify the day of the month beginning on the first of the month.
+Negative integers specify the day of the month beginning on the last day of the month.
+For example, configuring day-of-month -5, 5 in a month that has 31 days will specify the schedule to execute on the 27th and 5th of that month.

-Integer values must map to a valid day for the month in question.
-For example, February 30 is not a valid date.
+Integer values must map to a valid day for the specified month.
+For example, all - specifies all days of the month end-time

+February 30 is not a valid date.